tbezo/pynetdicom_wrapper/README.md

 ## Limitations
 If there is more than one plan with the same ID in different series the script will not work as expected and A ValueError will be raised.
+Also not every plan ID that is allowed in Eclipse works, the maximum number of characters seems to be twelve.